NERDDISCO/nerddis.co/content/rider.md

 # Rider

 All the things that NERDDISCO needs in order to perform at your event.

-If not mentioned otherwise, everything from this page is required.
+Lights are totally optional, if you also want them (mapped to the visuals), please tell me in advance and take a look at the things marked as **optional**.

 ## Basic